 Mind the Stairs

 When it comes to the stair’s guardrails, the same safety measures for the deck’s railings apply.
-Also, you might want to check the integrity of the stairs and make sure they don’t wobble.
+Also, you might want to check the integrity of the stairs and make sure it doesn’t wobble.
 The stair’s stability can be attributed to the risers, stringers, and treads.
-So, make sure these individual parts of the stairs are still sound and securely attached, especially the point of connection between the deck and the stairs.
+So make sure these individual parts of the stairs are still sound and securely attached, especially the point of connection between the deck and the stairs.

-Additionally, keep the stairs clear of decor, planters, and other stuff that may be trip hazards.
+Additionally, keep the stair clear of decor, planters, and other stuff that may pose as trip hazards.

 Replace Damaged Wood